David Rothman (medical historian)

-Rothman lived in New York City with his wife and frequent co-author, Professor Sheila M. Rothman.
-He had two children.
-His daughter, Micol Rothman, is an endocrinologist in Denver, working with gender transitioning individuals.
-His son, Matthew Rothman, is on faculty at the MIT Sloan School of Finance, a managing director at Goldman Sachs and renowned quantitative researcher.

 Education

 Rothman earned his B.A. from Columbia University in 1958 and a Ph.D. from Harvard University in 1964.

 Career

-After earning his Ph.D., Rothman returning to Columbia and rose to the rank of Professor of History by 1971.
+After earning his Ph.D., Rothman returned to Columbia and rose to the rank of Professor of History by 1971.

 In 1971 Rothman published The Discovery of the Asylum, which explores mental hospitals, prisons, and almshouses.
 The book was co-winner of the Albert J. Beveridge Award of the American Historical Association.
 According to a 2019 review, the book "effectively launched the contemporary field of prison history.
 Rothman traced the first modern prisons' (1820s–1850s) roots to the post-Revolution social turmoil and reformers' desire for perfectly ordered spaces."

 In 2000 Rothman published Medical Professionalism; Focusing on the Real Issues.
 With an endowment from the Open Society Institute and George Soros, Rothman founded the Institute on Medicine as a Profession (IMAP) in 2003.
-IMAP is dedicated to medical professionalism.
 He and Sheila Rothman co-authored Marketing HPV Vaccine, which was published in 2009.
 Also in 2009, Professional Medical Associations and Their Relationships with Industry: A Proposal for Controlling Conflicts of Interest was published.

 He also co-authored From Disclosure to Transparency: The Use of Company Payment Data, published in 2010.
 Medical Communication Companies and Industry Grants was published in 2013 and Political Polarization of Physicians in the United States: An Analysis of Campaign Contributions to Federal Elections, 1991 Through 2012 in 2014.